ismailoksuz/Browser-Extensions/README.md

 1. Clone this repository to your local machine.
 2. Open your browser and navigate to the extensions management page (`chrome://extensions`).
 3. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the directory of the extension you wish to install (e.g., `/void-protocol`).
+4. Click "Load unpacked" and select the directory of the extension you wish to install (e.g., `/void-protocol` or `/wiki-table-downloader`).

 ## Contribution